sovoid/resumify/README.md

 ## Theme

 The theme of our project idea is _Productivity_.
-We aim to reduce the manual required in crafting the structure of an elegant resume so that you can focus on what's important...the content.
+We aim to reduce the manual effort spent in crafting the structure of an elegant resume so that you can focus on what's important...the content.
 The idea is to quickly bootstrap and compare resume templates or build one for your own that can serve you long way in the future.

 ## Technologies Used: